eliu0412/group-project-codelingo/doc/sprint4/readme.md

 - Deployed the application on a stable cloud platform (AWS EC2) with high uptime.
 - Ensured that key features such as login, game sessions, lesson content, and review functionality are always available.
 - Designed the system to support simultaneous multiplayer sessions and real-time collaboration with minimal downtime.
-- Avoided vendor lock-in to keep the platform free and accessible.

 **Result:**
 Our platform remained up and functional throughout testing and demo sessions.
 Core features are available 24/7, ensuring accessibility for all users.